iterative/vscode-dvc/README.md

 - Simply calling `dvc` on the CLI is used as a fallback.

+- Please disable the CLI's analytics as they severely impact the overall performance of the extension.
+You can do this by running `dvc config core.analytics false --global` in your terminal.

 Using the Python extension is the easiest way to use virtual environments, and using a global install of dvc is the easiest way to not use the Python extension.
 For other niche cases, the `dvc.dvcPath` setting should hopefully